goravel/docs/digging-deeper/queues.md

 ## Introduction

-While building your web application, you may have some tasks, such as parsing and storing an uploaded CSV file, that take too long to perform during a typical web request.
+While building your web application, you may have some tasks, such as parsing and storing an uploaded CSV file, that take too long to perform during a web request.
 Thankfully, Goravel allows you to easily create queued jobs that may be processed in the background.
 By moving time intensive tasks to a queue, your application can respond to web requests with blazing speed and provide a better user experience to your customers.
+We use `facades.Queue` to implement those functions.

 Goravel's queue configuration options are stored in your application's `config/queue.go` configuration file.
 In this file, you will find connection configurations for each of the queue drivers that are included with the framework, including the `redis` and `sync` driver.